 Clear Your Browsing History from the New Tab Page

-The New Tab page displays thumbnails for the websites you visit most.
+The New Tab page displays thumbnails for the websites you visit most (depending on the version of Chrome you are using).
 You can clear your browsing history by removing these thumbnails from the New Tab page.

 To remove a webpage from the New Tab page, move your mouse over the thumbnail for the site and click the X that displays in the upper, right corner of the thumbnail.